asocastro/My-TherAIpist/README.md

 # My-TherAIpist
-A chatbot who mimics how a therapist responds.
+A chatbot trained using the Amod/mental_health_counseling_conversations dataset who mimics how a therapist responds.